Orleans Parish Medical Society Charter & By-Laws

 Article VIII - Meetings, Quorum and Fiscal Year

 Section 1.
 Unless otherwise ordered by the President with the approval of the Board of Directors, all meetings of the Board of Directors shall be held once a month in which schedule.

 Section 2.The President, with the approval of the Board of Directors, shall order the dates of the membership meetings.

 Section 3.
 Officers shall be installed at a special membership meeting held near the beginning of the calendar year, the nature and format of which shall be left to the discretion of the incoming President, with the approval of the other officers being installed.

 Section 4.
 Special meetings of the membership may be called by the President.
 He must call a special meeting of the membership when directed to do so by the Council of Governors, or by written petition of ten (10) active members of the Society.
 Written or electronic notice of the calling of all special meetings, stating the object of such meetings, must be electronically disseminated and/or mailed to each active member of the Society at least ten (10) days prior to such meetings, weekends and other holidays excluded.
 Action cannot be taken at a special meeting on any matter unless the subject thereof is included in the notice for that meeting.

-The fiscal year of this Society shall be the 12 months beginning with January 1
+Section 6.
+The fiscal year of this Society shall be the 12 months beginning with January 1st of each year.

 Article IX - Parliamentary Authority